 Our mapping tool provides four different dissimilarity scores: Black-white, Hispanic-white, Asian-white, and Black-Hispanic.
 Toggling between all four measures, you can see very different degrees of racial residential segregation across the United States depending on the sub-measure.
 With this understanding of what the measures mean, you may feel free to skip ahead to the next subsection, describing the next measure.
 The remainder of this section describes the limitations or flaws in the Dissimilarity Index.

-The Dissimilarity Index suffers from at least five serious limitations, only some of which exist for other measures.
+The Dissimilarity Index suffers from at least four serious limitations, only some of which exist for other measures.
 First, it is a binary measure of segregation that only describes the degree of segregation that exists between any two racial groups at a time.
 As this index has been used most frequently to indicate or characterize segregation between Black and white people in a region or city, the Black-white values may conceal increases or substantial changes in white-Asian or white-Latino segregation (as is the case for a for a number of cities mentioned in our FAQ).
 This is especially problematic when the Black-white dissimilarity score is being used to represent general levels of segregation in a diverse region.

 This drawback can be mitigated somewhat by examining the dissimilarity score for multiple racial pairings.
 But the Dissimilarity Index fails to provide a single, holistic value for all racial groups simultaneously.
 For states or regions of the country that are highly diverse, such as California, Texas, New York City, Miami, or Seattle, the Dissimilarity Index is not among the most useful or revealing measures of segregation.
 It can obscure the overall patterns of segregation by focusing on a particular racial pairing to the exclusion of other dynamics.

-A fourth and related problem is the lack of “decomposability.”
-The Dissimilarity Index generates a single value for an entire geography, typically a metropolitan area, and therefore cannot tell you much about patterns of segregation within that area.18 Thus, it is useful for comparing the overall levels of segregation within the same metropolitan region over time or between different metropolitan regions, but is insensitive to particular patterns of segregation within that region.
+A third and related problem is the lack of “decomposability.”
+The Dissimilarity Index generates a single value for an entire geography, typically a metropolitan area, and therefore cannot tell you much about patterns of segregation within that area.17 Thus, it is useful for comparing the overall levels of segregation within the same metropolitan region over time or between different metropolitan regions, but is insensitive to particular patterns of segregation within that region.
 For example, it cannot tell you whether segregation within a region tends to be neighborhood segregation within cities or segregation between homogeneous municipalities, or whether particular neighborhoods are more or less segregated within that region.
 Other measures of segregation can.

 Finally, and perhaps most seriously, the Dissimilarity Index values mask the average or typical case.
 Dissimilarity Index scores can improve when a small number of members of a different group move into previously homogeneous neighborhoods, while the average or typical member of those groups remain stuck in racially segregated neighborhoods.
 For example, if middle-class African Americans move into previously exclusively white neighborhoods (as they in fact did), the dissimilarity score can drop, even as the vast majority of Black people remain in racially isolated neighborhoods.
 To get a sense of the “average” case, we will need another measure of segregation altogether, the Isolation Index.
 But these flaws with the Dissimilarity Index are why we did not make it our default measure.